visit/galaxy-docs/_includes/basket.md

 no content
 ```

 To commit a Basket you will need to provide customer information.
-This is fairly standard: name, address, email. phone, etc. for the person conducting the booking (not necessarily the Guests)
+This is fairly standard: name, address, email. phone, etc. for the person conducting the booking (not necessarily the Guests).
+The SendEmailConfirmation field is used to trigger whether to send an email with the changes to the customer.

 ### HTTP Request